Please check out his latest book:

 He was representative for Belgium in the Management Committee in the COST-Action TU1001 on Public Private Partnerships in Transport, and actively participating in that network as Chair of AWG1 - country contexts for PPP.
 He was partner in the EU funded H2020 coordination and support action ‘Business Models for Enhancing Funding and Enabling Financing of Infrastructure in Transport (BENEFIT)’ (2014-2016) and in the H2020 TROPICO project (2017-2021).
 He is also Board Member of the International Public‐Private Partnership Scholars Network (IP3SN).

-He has published extensively in international journals on organization and regulation of public services (among others in Organization Studies, Governance, International Review of Administrative Sciences, Public Management Review, Policy Studies, and Public Administration and Development).
+He has published extensively in international journals on organization and regulation of public services (among others in Public Administration Review, Organization Studies, Governance, Regulation & Governance, International Review of Administrative Sciences, Public Management Review, Policy Studies, and Public Administration and Development).
 Books include 'Autonomy and control of state agencies'; 'The coordination of public sector organizations', 'The Governance of Public Sector Organisations: Autonomy, proliferation and performance' and 'Government agencies: Practices and lessons from 30 countries' (all with co-authors published by Palgrave).

 He has managed over 30 policy-oriented or fundamental national and international research projects (funded by FWO, BOF, EU, BRAIN and several governments.
-He was involved in a FP6 and FP7 project, and is involved in the EU-funded H2020 project BENEFIT and TROPICO.
-He was/is promotor or co-promoter of 18 PhDs, of which 12 PhD's have been defended already;
+He leads the inter-university project PSI-CO on public sector innovation through collaboration.
+He was involved in a FP6 and FP7 project, and is involved as work package leader in the EU-funded H2020 project BENEFIT and TROPICO, as well as TiGRE on 'Trust in Regulation and Governance in Europe'.
+He was/is promotor or co-promoter of 18 PhDs, of which 13 PhD's have been defended.

 He advised several Belgian (federal, regional and local) and foreign administrations and ministeries (in the Netherlands and Ireland) on organizational aspects of public sector reforms, regulation and governance.